 Taking the above points in consideration where –

-- Off-rack communication has to go through switches means more time spent.
+- Off-rack communication has to go through switches means more time is spent.

 - Keeping block replica where client is, means fastest access.